Answers to Frequently Asked Questions for High School Students

 Off-campus informational interviews are available for first-year applicants.
 These are conducted all over the world by Vassar alumnae/i and are available from November through February.
 These conversations are non-evaluative and are not required, but they are a great way to learn about Vassar from a different perspective.
 Not having an interview will not affect your admission decision.
 Please submit your Common Application to us before you request an informational alumni interview.

-Please note the deadline to request an interview for Early Decision I is November 7; Early Decision II, December 12; and Regular Decision, January 1.
+Please note the deadline to request an interview for Early Decision I is November 11; Early Decision II is December 13; and Regular Decision is January 6.

 What is the average class size?
 What about the student-to-faculty ratio?